 - In the first Jack Reacher book Killing Floor, in the final act Reacher sets a trap for a group of killers with himself as the bait at Hubble's house, which has a pool in the backyard.
 Though he manages to kill four of the group silently with his knife, Kliner's son spots him trying to sneak up on him in the backyard.
 After managing to avoid getting blasted with his shotgun, Reacher tackles him into the pool and drowns him.

-- Someone is thrown into the Wakefield's backyard pool in pretty much every Sweet Valley High book.
+- Someone is thrown into the Wakefields' backyard pool in pretty much every Sweet Valley High book.

 - America's Next Top Model: Happened on Cycle 8, when one of the models annoyed 50 Cent.

 - An episode of Criminal Minds had a bikini-clad starlet pull Spencer Reid — shirt, tie, shoes, sidearm and all — into a pool.
 Of course, with Reid being Reid, he ends up deflating the moment by telling the starlet that her agent has been murdered.

 - Though not a pool, in an episode of NCIS Ziva falls into a creek, dragging Ducky with her - naturally she has just told him she doesn't need assistance crossing said creek.